 Before coming to Boston College, I worked for a year at the Asian University for Women, in Chittagong, Bangladesh.
 Before that, I was a graduate student in the department of philosophy at the University of Chicago, where I completed my PhD in June 2011.
 My dissertation defends an Aristotelian “natural goodness” view in moral philosophy.
 Such a view holds that moral goodness is the goodness proper to our human nature, analogous to species-specific forms of goodness in plants and non-human animals.
 Much of my academic writing aims to develop this Aristotelian approach – to defend it against critics, and to extend it into new areas.

 My writing mostly focuses on contemporary debates that have deep historical roots.
 But I also enjoy working directly on historical texts, especially in ancient Greek philosophy.
 I have published a paper on Plato’s Sophist, and another paper on the Crito is in progress.
-I also taught three courses on Plato at the Newberry Library in Chicago, most recently on the Republic.

 You can see some photos of mine here.

 The turtle was photographed by a friend.
 You can see more of her photos here.